segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/bootstrap-datetimepicker/docs/Options.md

 #### minDate(minDate)

-Takes a minDate `string, Date, moment, boolean:false` parameter and disallows the user to select a moment that is before that moment.
-If a `boolean:false` value is passed the `options.minDate` parameter is cleared and there is no restriction to the miminum moment the user can select.
+Takes a minDate `string, Date, moment, boolean:false` parameter and disallows the client to select a moment that is before that moment.
+If a `boolean:false` value is passed the `options.minDate` parameter is cleared and there is no restriction to the miminum moment the client can select.

 **Note:** If the minDate parameter is after the currently selected moment the currently selected moment changes to minDate parameter